How to Unprotect a Workbook in Excel (5 Methods)

 32- copying the modified file and paste it using Copy and Replace option

-• Now, rename the zip folder by removing the .zip extension and adding the .xlsm extension.
+• Rename the zip folder by removing the .zip extension and adding .xlsm.

 33- renaming the zip folder by removing the .zip extension and adding the .xlsm extension

-• Finally, open the file and click to allow it to be viewed without a password.
+• Open the file, and it will be viewable without a password.

 34- removed password to unprotect Excel workbook

-Thus we can remove the password to unprotect specific sheets in an Excel workbook with these easy steps.
+These steps allow you to remove the password and unprotect specific sheets in an Excel workbook.

 Unprotecting a Workbook vs. Unprotecting a Worksheet in Excel

-Unprotecting a worksheet, on the other hand, allows us to modify the worksheet’s data and formatting, such as altering the content of a cell, inserting or deleting rows and columns, applying or removing filters, etc. Other worksheets remain protected unless we unprotect all the worksheets of a workbook.
+• Unprotecting a Worksheet: Allows modifications to the worksheet’s data and formatting, such as altering cell content, inserting or deleting rows and columns, and applying or removing filters.
+Other worksheets remain protected unless explicitly unprotecting them.

 Frequently Asked Questions

-1. What is the shortcut to unprotect Workbook?
+1. What is the Shortcut to Unprotect a Workbook?

-Shortcuts to unprotect Excel workbooks depend on the version you are using.
+The shortcut to unprotect Excel workbooks depends on the version you are using.
 Here are the common shortcuts for different Excel versions:

 • Excel 2007: Press Alt + R, followed by U.